C2SM/git-course/beginner/Exercise_1_basic_commands.md

 > **Note:** The exercises require you to use basic Unix commands.
 If you are not familiar with Unix systems, we have listed all the necessary commands in the file [Basic Unix Commands](Unix_Commands.md).

-## Global Git configuration settings
+## Global Git Configuration Settings

 Before we start using Git, we should set some global configurations.
 This only needs to be done once, and will be saved for all your future sessions.